cr0hn/enteletaor/doc/source/quickstart.rst

 Listing remote tasks
 ++++++++++++++++++++

-With enteleteaor you can handle remote tasks, for example, you can list pending tasks doing:
+With enteletaor you can handle remote tasks, for example, you can list pending tasks doing:

 .. code-block:: bash

-    # enteleteaor -v tasks list-tasks -t 10.10.0.10
+    # enteletaor -v tasks list-tasks -t 10.10.0.10
     [ * ] Starting Enteletaor execution
     [ * ]   - Remote process found:
     [ * ]      -> tasks.send_mail (param_0:str, param_1:str, param_2:str)
     [ * ] Done!

-Enteleteaor is telling us that it has discovered a task, called ``tasks.send_mail`` with 3 parameters, and the type of parameter by their position.
+Enteletaor is telling us that it has discovered a task, called ``tasks.send_mail`` with 3 parameters, and the type of parameter by their position.

 .. note::